Carramar (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carramar has 27 active public transport stops, offering a mix of train and bus services.
-These stops are served by 7 different routes, together facilitating 1,567 weekly passenger trips.
-Transport accessibility is rated highly, with residents usually located just 125 meters from the nearest stop.
+Carramar has 27 active public transport stops offering a mix of train and bus services.
+These are served by 7 routes, facilitating 1,567 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents located an average of 125 meters from the nearest stop.
+Most residents commute outward daily, predominantly by car (75%), followed by train at 18%.
+On average, there is one vehicle per dwelling, below the regional norm.
+According to the 2021 Census, 22.1% of residents work from home, possibly due to COVID-19 conditions.

-On average, there are 223 daily trips across all routes, equating to about 58 weekly trips per individual stop.
+Service frequency averages 223 trips daily across all routes, resulting in approximately 58 weekly trips per individual stop.

 Frequently Asked Questions - Transport